-12 In the event of any termination of employment due to death or disability, the Named Executive Officers (other than Mr. Bergman, whose termination arrangement is discussed above) are entitled to 100% acceleration of their respective time-based restricted stock/units and pro rata vesting of their respective performance-based restricted stock/units granted in 2015, 2016 and 2017 (as applicable) from the date of grant through to the date of employment termination over 1,095 days.
+12 In the event of any termination of employment due to death or disability, the Named Executive Officers (other than Mr. Bergman, whose termination arrangement is discussed above) are entitled to 100% acceleration of their respective time-based restricted stock/units granted in 2015, 2016, 2017 and 2018, and pro rata vesting of their respective performance-based restricted stock/units granted in 2016, 2017 and 2018 (from the date of grant through to the date of employment termination over 1,095 days).